MABCS-lab/MABCS-lab.github.io/_pages/Paper.md

 2. Tianyu Xiao, Xiangzhou Liang, Sen Du*.
 Effect of targerted application of slag in the interfacial transition zone on the freeze-thaw resistance of high-volume fly ash concrete.
 Journal of Materials in Civil Engineering, 2025, 37(9): 04025283.
 3. Tianyu Xiao, Sen Du*.
 Review of high-volume fly ash binder in engineered cementitious composites.
 ACI Materials Journal, 2025, 122(4): 45-56.
 4. Yu Chen, Sen Du*.
 Optimization of water sorptivity of concrete through targeted employmnet of graphene oxide in the interfacial transition zone.
 Journal of Materials in Civil Engineering, 2025, 37(11): 04015408.
+5. Yu Chen, Kefan Zhou, Sen Du*.
+Introducing carbon nanotubes into concrete: a porosity-based characterization of dispersion.
+Construction and Building Materials, 2025, 498: 143947.

 <font face="黑体">Year of 2024</font>
 1. Tianyu Xiao, Xiangzhou Liang, Sen Du*.
 Development of high-volume fly ash concrete with improved interfacial transition zone.
 Journal of Building Engineering, 2024, 87: 109050.